 EduGrowth was one of Navitas Ventures first funded projects.
-To launch the program, Navitas teamed up with five Australian universities: Deakin University, La Trobe University, Monash University, Charles Sturt University, and Griffith University.
-More than an accelerator, EduGrowth’s is actually comprised of three separate programs: LaunchPad, ClearPath, and EcoSystem.
-Each program is designed to help edtech companies thrive at a different stage in the startup cycle.
-For those companies that do enter the EduGrowth accelerator, there is also a lot of funding on the table: Each of the five start-ups in the program get capital of $50,000.
+To launch the program, Navitas teamed up with five Australian universities, including Deakin and Monash.
+Like New York’s StartEd, EduGrowth is actually comprised of three separate programs: in this case, the programs are LaunchPad, ClearPath, and EcoSystem.
+Each program supports edtech companies at different but critical stages.
+For those companies that do enter the EduGrowth accelerator, there is also a lot of funding on the table.
+Each of the five start-ups in the program get capital of $50,000.

 - Deadlines: The first step is to become a member of EduGrowth’s network.

 - Eligibility: Contact EduGrowth for details on their programs.